 Usually those that prefer to use such hearing aids are often elderly, who neither require, nor can manage in many cases, to take advantage of very complex devices that have a variety of functions.
 The most appropriate hearing aid for this group of the hard of hearing population is the one that is large enough to be easily manipulated, has suitable amplification power for their condition, is durable and easy to put on and take off.

 Hearing Direct has a range of easy to use hearing aids that are particularly suitable for the elderly as they have the basic functions any hearing aid should feature and at the same time are at a very reasonable price.
 Such hearing aids include both behind the ear and in the ear types that are small and unobtrusive yet large enough not to be lost or difficult to adjust and control.
-Some models to consider are:

 All hearing aids offered by Hearing Direct come with a 12 months full warranty and a trial period of 30 days.